 CALL TO MUSICIANS

-The Studio Tour is currently seeking small groups and soloists to sing and play at our five locations during the Tour.
+The Studio Tour is currently seeking small groups and soloists to sing and play at our six locations during the Tour.
 Appropriate styles are acoustic, folk, classical, jazz, country, light rock, and easy-going upbeat music that is suitable for all ages.
 (Please, no lyrics with profanity, or references to drugs, sex, abuse, or violence, this is a family-friendly event!)
 Professionals and amateurs are both welcome.

 Please sign up on the sheets that are linked below – one for each day of the Tour.
 Musicians are subject to review before the final schedule is set.
 You will only be contacted if there is a question, or a need for more information.
 So once you sign up, plan on being at the studio(s) that you chose at the times you’ve selected.

 We encourage you to sign up by August 3rd!
 Please allow time for travel between locations if you choose more than one on a single day.
 Sign up for two consecutive time slots if you wish.
 Tents, shade, and/or chairs will be provided whenever possible.